 October is the month for haunted houses and spooky attractions.
 But in some locations like Salem Massachusetts, hauntings are no joke.
 The all but real sinister and evil past lingers on to haunt the living all year round.
 If you’ve been to Salem and checked out all the haunts and haven’t yet had your fill, then you’ll want to drive 76 miles south to a place called Fall River.
 At the address 230 2nd Street, Fall River, MA you will find the Lizzie Borden House.

-Lizzie Andrew Borden (July 19, 1860 – June 1, 1927) was a New England spinster/librarian woman who gained notoriety and disgrace after being tried and acquitted for the 1892 axe murders of her father and stepmother in Fall River, Massachusetts.
+Lizzie Andrew Borden (July 19, 1860 – June 1, 1927) was a New England spinster/librarian woman who gained notoriety and disgrace in 1892 after being put on trial and acquitted for the heinous ax murders of her father and stepmother in the small community of Fall River, Massachusetts.

 Lizzie Borden is still laughing about getting away with murder!